 The Company's cash requirements depend on numerous factors, including market acceptance of the Company's products, the resources devoted to developing and supporting the products and other factors.
 Profound expects to continue to devote substantial resources to expand procedure adoption and acceptance of the Company's products.

-Management's Discussion and Analysis For the years ended December 31, 2021 and 2020 In USD\$ (000s)
+Management's Discussion and Analysis For the three months ended March 31, 2022 and 2021 In USD\$ (000s)

 Contractual obligations

 The following table summarizes the Company's significant contractual obligations: